Anthhon/cSnakeGame/README.md

 OK - Exit button/screen

 ## Ingame-features
-UNCOMPLETE - Implement the snake movement using WASD
+OK - Implement the snake movement using WASD
-- Apples to spawn in random places in-frame
+INCOMING - Apples to spawn in random places in-frame
 - Score for each apple fed (GUI)
 - Increase snake length for each apple fed (GUI)
 - Timer (GUI)